 The True Monster by lord of the land of fire includes a Whole Plot Reference to World War II.
 (Warning: some content is NSFW.
 Sex scenes are not essential to the plot, so it is possible to skip over them without missing anything.)

-It also touches on what Harry Dresden suffered at the hands of the Red Court, with him saying flatly, "They did things to me," which draws a horrified silence and a supportive squeezed hand from his companions, emphasising the gang rape connotations of what happened to him.
+What Harry Dresden suffered at the hands of the Red Court, with him saying flatly, "They did things to me," which draws a horrified silence and a supportive squeezed hand from his companions, emphasising the gang rape connotations of what happened to him.

 In After School Activities "Ryuuga" has been missing classes so Light has to bring him up to speed on their latest Psych lessons.
 The topic of the lesson is cult leaders.
 The Irony of the situation is not lost on L.